basecore/hideme-vpn-manager/README.md

   <img src="gui2.png" alt="Security Filters & Advanced Options" width="400"/>
 </div>

-*Left: The Main Dashboard showing real-time IP, Location, and Split-Tunneling.*
+*Left: The Main Dashboard showing real-time IP, Traffic Monitor, Ping Tester, and Split-Tunneling.*
-*Right: The Advanced Options, Automation settings, and Filters.*
+*Right: The Advanced Options, Automation settings, and History Log.*

 ---

 ## ✨ Features

+* 📊 **Live Traffic Monitor:** Watch your download and upload speeds (↓ / ↑) in real-time directly on the main dashboard whenever the VPN is active.
+* 🔔 **Native Desktop Notifications:** Get seamless system alerts on your Linux desktop whenever your VPN connects or disconnects, keeping you informed even if the app is minimized.
+* 📶 **Server Ping Tester:** Click the "⚡ Ping" button to instantly check the latency (in milliseconds) to any server before you connect.
 * 🎨 **Brand Design & Accessibility:** Matches the official hide.me dark mode aesthetics.
 Features form-based, high-contrast status icons (🛡️/⚠️) designed to be **100% colorblind-friendly**.
 * ⬇️ **System Tray Integration:** Minimize the app to your taskbar!
 The dynamic tray icon shows your connection status at a glance.
 Right-click the icon to instantly connect, disconnect, or quit.
 * ⚙️ **Full Automation:** Enable **"Launch on system startup"** to securely start the app in the background without typing your sudo password, and toggle **"Auto-connect"** to be protected the second you boot up.
+* 📜 **Connection History Log:** Automatically records timestamps, IP addresses, locations, and VPN states so you can always track when and where you were connected.
 * 🚀 **Zero-Setup Auto-Installer:** Checks if the hide.me CLI is installed upon startup.
 If not, it automatically downloads and installs it for you.
 * 🔄 **Smart Updates:** Built-in version checker pings the GitHub API to notify you of CLI updates.
 * 🌍 **Visual Server Selection:** Easily pick your desired location using intuitive country flags (e.g., 🇩🇪, 🇫🇷) or use the **Random Server Picker**.